smcclatchy/gene-expression-qtl/_episodes/03-load-explore-data.md

 <img src="../fig/rmd-03-view_qqplot_raw-1.png" alt="plot of chunk view_qqplot_raw" width="612" style="display: block; margin: auto;" />

-QQ plots for the first six genes show that count data for these genes are not normally distributed.
+Q-Q plots for the first six genes show that count data for these genes are not normally distributed.
+They are also not on the same scale.
+The y-axis values for each subplot range to 20,000 counts in the first subplot, 250 in the second, 80 in the third, and so on.

 ~~~